 You should, of course, do keyword research, but focus on creating high-quality content that’s properly optimized for search, and make sure the technical and design elements of the website enhance the user’s ability to consume that content.

 We’re sure you will find success with this website audit guide because it’s not a theoretical approach to improving website rankings.
 It is a practical, hands-on approach that uses the same proven website audit strategy that we implement for our customers.
-That said, just because you can do it all yourself doesn’t mean you have to – reach out if you would like us to help.
+That said, just because you can do it all yourself doesn’t mean you have to, get an SEO Keyword Report – or reach out if you would like us to help more in-depth.

 Properly labeling images, defining page title tags, entering meta-data descriptions and meta tags in HTML headers, internal links (using meaningful anchor text), and properly using H1 and H2 tags for headings, and careful use of redirects are a few of the base WordPress SEO guidelines that people should know and consciously implement.

 Having SSL, a responsive design, valid Robots.TXT, calls-to-action, and as mentioned, high-quality content, are all important factors in your website’s performance as well.
 And yet, we find so many websites don’t have these basic on-page elements in place, let alone consider off-page concerns.